Dale Godboldo: Career

-He started his career on Disney's All New Mickey Mouse Club and appeared in guest roles on Moesha and had a recurring role on the short-lived UPN series Goode Behavior.
+He started his career on Disney's The All New Mickey Mouse Club as an actor, singer, and dancer.
+He appeared in guest roles on Moesha and had a recurring role on the short-lived UPN series Goode Behavior.

 He made his film debut in the 1999 film Dirt Merchant, followed by roles in ER and Promised Land.
 In 1999, he co-starred in another short-lived UPN series Shasta McNasty.
 After the series was canceled in 2000, Goldboldo had a role on the NBC series Kristin, starring Kristin Chenoweth.
 In 2003, he portrayed Keith Townsend on the Fox sitcom Wanda at Large.
 Since its cancellation in 2003, he has guest starred on Courting Alex, Commander in Chief, and Women's Murder Club.
 Godboldo played Cooper in the short-lived show Jenny that starred Jenny MaCarthy and George Hamilton.
 In 2008, he had a role in the thriller Lakeview Terrace, starring Samuel L. Jackson.
 He starred as lawyer Carl E. Douglas in The People v.
 O. J. Simpson: American Crime Story.